13 Things to Never Store in Your Garage

 The garage is a great place to keep an extra refrigerator or freezer if you have the space for it.
 However, this is where food storage should stop.
 Pantry items should be kept inside in a cool environment.
 If you don’t have enough storage, it may be time for a kitchen or basement remodel.

 Extra storage is one of the most popular kitchen remodeling trends.
-A built-in pantry, extra cabinets and drawers, as well as other storage solutions is a great way to maximize food storage within your home.
+A built-in pantry, extra cabinets and drawers, as well as other storage solutions are great ways to maximize food storage within your home.

 7. Firewood